dr-michael-haley/imcanalysis/README.md

 ## SpatialBiologyToolkit package

-All the tools are in the SpatialBiologyToolkit package
+All the tools I have developed are available in this package, details for installing are below.
 Documentation can be viewed if download the repository locally, and by opening *'index.html' in Documentation*

 ### Installing
+- Install Anaconda or any other distribution of Python.
-- Clone/download repo locally
+- Clone/download the repo locally (see the <span style="color:green">**<>Code**</span> button).
-- Create an environment using conda_environment.yml, which should install all the required packages.
+- Create an environment using *conda_environment.yml*, which should install all the required packages.
+> conda env create -f conda_environment.yml
-- Install the package using:
+- Navigate to where you have downloaded the repo and install the package using:
 > pip install .
-- You can also install Jupyter (to view notebooks) using:
+- If you haven't already, you can also install Jupyter (to view and run notebooks, in the *Tutorials* folder) using:
 > conda install jupyter
+- You can then start Jupyter from the Anaconda prompt using:
+> jupyter lab

 ### Tutorials
 Example tutorials can be found in the Tutorials folder.
 They should all work in an environment where SpatialBiologyToolkit package has been installed.